Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 +++
+title = "Example Post"
-title = "A Comprehensive Guide to Installing emacs on Windows (with daemon!)" description = "In this post, I will guide you through installing emacs on Windows in such a way that (alomst) all features an emacs-installation on a linux machine would have are enabled." date = 2022-01-27T13:49:00+01:00 lastmod = 2022-01-28T14:00:00+01:00 tags = ["test", "example", "syntax highlighting"] type = "post" draft = false tikzjax = true
+description = "In this post, I will guide you through installing emacs on Windows in such a way that (almost) all features an emacs installation on a linux machine would have are enabled.
+Most importantly, we will get emacs daemon to run smoothly, which will drastically improve your emacs experience." lastmod = 2022-02-22T14:00:00+01:00 tags = ["emacs", "open-source", "guide"] type = "post" draft = false tikzjax = true
 +++

-## <span class="section-num">1</span> The Problem with emacs on Windows {#the-problem-with-emacs-on-windows}

-Originally, emacs was developed in [1976](https://www.jwz.org/doc/emacs-timeline.html) and has been developed ever since, so it is no wonder it is available for all major operating systems.
-Nonetheless, it depends on packages which are not natively available on Windows, so by default, quite some features of emacs available on Linux do not work for the Windows Version.

-This should be one more reason [Link] for you to consider changing to an open-source operating system such as Linux.
-Please do not just gloss over this point.
-Next to security reasons, user-configurability and extendeability, there are compelling arguments -- both politcal and ethical -- why you should not support big-tech companies.
-Plus there is [Tux](https://en.wikipedia.org/wiki/Tux_(mascot)), the mascot of Linux.
-And who does not want a penguin as their mascot?

-That being said, some people depend on Windows if they like it or not (although many people only think this is the case, esepecially in academia [Link]), and if they want to use an open-source text editor instead of Word, this is a big plus already.
-So, let's start building emacs from source!

 <style>
   .ox-hugo-toc ul {